Insxmniaa/holbertonschool-printf/README.md

 - Use flowcharts to approach and/or understanding a workflow.

+4. **Printf**

+- Printf is a c function that will print any argument or value you place on the function.
+- This project was made to be able to better understand how does printf in c works.
+Also helps us develop our skills as programmers learning how to create a function like printf in c.

 ## Tasks

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life.